danleitch/danleitch/README.md

 [![Telegram Badge](https://img.shields.io/badge/-Telegram-red?style=for-the-badge&logo=Telegram&logoColor=white&link=https://t.me/thunderchiefza)](https://t.me/thunderchiefza)

-Hi, I'm a Front-end Developer, Docker and Linux Enthusiast from Cape Town, South Africa.
-I am passionate about tech & and the open-source community.
-I am always open to collaborating on projects and innovative/disruptive ideas.
-Find out more about me & feel free to connect with me here!
+Hey there!
+I'm a Front-end Developer, Docker and Linux enthusiast hailing from the beautiful city of Cape Town in South Africa.
+I have a deep passion for all things tech and love contributing to the open-source community.
+If you have an innovative or disruptive idea, I'm your guy!
+Let's collaborate and make something great together.
+Want to know more about me?
+Don't hesitate to connect with me here!

 </h3>